 Waffle Popz

 Here’s another one that is a regular.
 Donuts are one of the base options.
 I have never had one, and frankly, I wouldn’t bother.
+Located at the back of the Woodchop Arena.

 Hot Donuts & Coffee Caravan

 Here’s a food truck that pops up at lots of venues and is an Easter Show regular.
 I haven’t had one of their cinnamon donuts this year, but I have had them before.
 They are okay.
+There are usually a couple of these caravans at the Show, but this year only one.
+Located between the Main Arena and the Arts & Crafts Pavilion.